engageLively/galyleo-user-docs/docs/service/web_ui.md

 ![Upload  Chosen](images/upload-chosen.png)

-Clicking on the upload button uploads the dashboard and shows it on the View Dashboards page (the user will be redirected automatically).
+Clicking on the "Upload" button uploads the dashboard and shows it on the View Dashboards page (the user will be redirected automatically).

 ![Upload  Done](images/upload-done.png)